Klipper3d/klipper/docs/Command_Templates.md

 - `printer.toolhead.homed_axes`: The current cartesian axes considered to be in a "homed" state.
 This is a string containing one or more of "x", "y", "z".
-- `printer.heater.available_heaters`: Returns a list of all currently available heaters by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater"]`.
+- `printer.heaters.available_heaters`: Returns a list of all currently available heaters by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater"]`.
-- `printer.heater.available_sensors`: Returns a list of all currently available temperature sensors by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater", "temperature_sensor electronics_temp"]`.
+- `printer.heaters.available_sensors`: Returns a list of all currently available temperature sensors by their full config section names, e.g. `["extruder", "heater_bed", "heater_generic my_custom_heater", "temperature_sensor electronics_temp"]`.